richardbishop/LoadRunnerSamples/README.md

 Script details
 --------------

+CheckStringInString   - Example script showing code which checks for one string of text in another, useful for error handling

 DateJS 				  - Demonstrates use of an external JavaScript library / complex date functions

 LoopExample           - Examples of FOR, WHILE and DO loops in LoadRunner